Azure/azure-sdk-for-java/sdk/storage/azure-storage-blob/swagger/README.md

     $.BlobContentMD5.description = "Optional.
 An MD5 hash of the blob content.
 Note that this hash is not validated, as the hashes for the individual blocks were validated when each was uploaded.
 The value does not need to be base64 encoded as the SDK will perform the encoding.";
     $.BlobContentType["x-ms-parameter-grouping"].name = "blob-http-headers";
     $.BlobContentType["x-ms-client-name"] = "contentType";

+- from: swagger-document
+  where: $.definitions
+  transform: >
+    $.blob-http-headers["x-ms-client-name"] = "BlobHttpHeaders";
 ```

 ### Rename UserDelegationKey SignedOid and SignedTid